-Fanny is a third year Ph.D. student in Mechanical Engineering and Materials Science at Duke University.
+Fanny was a Ph.D. student in the Mechanical Engineering and Materials Science department at Duke University from 2012 to 2015.

 Born and raised in Belgium, she graduated cum laude from the University of Liège in 2010 with a B.A.Sc. in Mechanics and Physics.
 After graduation, she felt an urge to explore the world, and took part in the first batch of the THRUST international master program.
 She received an education at the frontier between industry and academia that raised her awareness of real-life issues in engine design.
 She graduated from the Royal Institute of

-Fanny’s research focuses on non-synchronous vibration and forced response in turbomachinery.
-Advised by Dr. Robert Kielb, she develops CFD-based tools and guidelines to predict the occurrence of these dangerous phenomena during the design phase of airplane engines.
+Fanny’s research focused on non-synchronous vibration and forced response in turbomachinery.
+Advised by Dr. Robert Kielb, she developed CFD-based tools and guidelines to predict the occurrence of these dangerous phenomena during the design phase of airplane engines.

 In her free time, Fanny likes to do all kind of sports, including snowboarding and skiing, when weather permits.
 She competed with the Duke Ski and Board team in the SouthEastern Conference in 2012.
 She also recently completed her first half-marathon in less than two hours.